spice-herald/QETpy/docs/example_demos/fitting_demo.rst

     With Delay Fit: amp = 1.00 μA, t_0 = 160.0 μs, χ^2 = 32407.30

-Since we have added a 160 us shift, we see that the "with delay" optimum filter fit the time-shift perfectly, and the chi-squared is very close to the number of degrees of freedom (32768), as we would expect for a good fit.
+Since we have added a 160 us shift, we see that the “with delay” optimum filter fit the time-shift perfectly, and the chi-squared is very close to the number of degrees of freedom (32768), as we would expect for a good fit.